GTC BLOG POST

 3. Technology and Document Security

-In 2026, secure digital infrastructure is non-negotiable for uk expat tax advice.
+In 2026, secure digital infrastructure is non-negotiable for UK expat tax advice.
 You need to share sensitive financial documents: bank statements, employment contracts, investment records: and these must be transmitted securely.
 Quality advisors provide:

 • Encrypted client portals for document upload and storage, eliminating insecure email attachments